Global19-atlassian-net/iODKbook2/AlgLin/source/operations_on_matrices_elimination.rst

 --------------------------------------------

-The elimination method (discussed in Chapter 2) transforms a system of linear equations into the echelon form by applying the elementary operations upon the equations themselves.
+The elimination method (discussed in Chapter 2) transforms a system of linear equations into the echelon form by applying elementary operations to the equations themselves.

-An analogous result may be obtained by performing the corresponding operations upon rows of the augmented matrix representing a given set of equations.
+An analogous result may be obtained by performing the corresponding operations on rows of the augmented matrix representing a given set of equations.

 Augmented Matrix of a System of Equations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~